Replace Zodiac valve? Complete guide + tips for leaks

 Clean first or replace straight away?

-A leaking valve is not always immediately defective.
-In many cases, dirt or salt gets between the seal, preventing the valve from sealing properly.
+A leaking valve is not always defective straight away.
+In many cases, dirt or salt gets between the seal, preventing the valve from closing properly.

 In that case, cleaning the valve may already be sufficient.
 If the problem persists, replacement is the best solution.